Accelerant Detection at the Scene: Canines, PID, Sampling

 Last updated:

-When a fire investigator walks into a burned structure, their first analytical question is deceptively simple: is there a hydrocarbon signature here that does not belong?
+When a fire investigator enters a burned structure, the first analytical question is whether a hydrocarbon signature is present that does not belong.
 Petroleum-based accelerants leave chemical residues that survive suppression, but they do so imperfectly.
 Heat degrades them.
 Water from hose lines dilutes and displaces them.
 Smoke deposits from pyrolysing substrate can mimic them.
-The investigator who relies on a single detection tool, whether a dog, an electronic instrument, or an untested intuition, will eventually be wrong in court and may be wrong in ways that send an innocent person to prison.
+Understanding why the fire scene examination and NFPA 921 methodology must precede any sampling decision is essential: the canine and PID results feed hypothesis testing, not the other way around.
+An investigator who relies on a single detection tool without laboratory confirmation risks presenting an unsupported conclusion in court.

-Module 4 of the fire and arson series covers the scene-side detection toolkit and the sampling protocol that connects it to the laboratory.
-This first topic focuses on the three evidence-gathering stages that precede any laboratory analysis: using canine accelerant detection teams and electronic instruments to locate candidate sampling areas, collecting fire debris samples according to validated protocol, and preserving that evidence so that a laboratory result withstands cross-examination months or years later.
+This topic covers the three evidence-gathering stages that precede laboratory analysis: using canine accelerant detection teams and electronic instruments to locate candidate sampling areas, collecting fire debris samples according to validated protocol, and preserving that evidence so that a laboratory result withstands cross-examination months or years later.

-The science of accelerant detection at the scene is the foundation on which everything else in fire debris analysis rests.
+Scene-side accelerant detection is the foundation on which fire debris analysis rests.
 A badly collected sample is uninterpretable at the GC-MS stage regardless of how rigorous the laboratory analysis becomes.
 This topic covers how to collect the right sample, from the right place, in the right container, with the right controls, in the right chain-of-custody record.
+The laboratory side of that workflow, including ASTM E1618 pattern recognition, is covered in fire debris analysis: GC-MS and ASTM E1618.

-In the United Kingdom, the National Fire Chiefs Council (NFCC) and the Metropolitan Police Service both operate CAD teams.
-The Met's Directorate of Forensic Services has used accelerant detection dogs since the late 1990s.
+In the United Kingdom, the National Fire Chiefs Council (NFCC) and the Metropolitan Police Service both operate CAD teams; the Met's Directorate of Forensic Services has deployed accelerant detection dogs since the late 1990s.
 Scotland's Fire Investigation Unit and the Scottish Police Authority maintain a joint canine programme.
-In India, the Central Industrial Security Force (CISF) and several state police forensic science laboratories use canine units trained primarily for explosives, but a smaller number of dogs are dual-trained for accelerant vapours; the Directorate of Forensic Science Services (DFSS) Hyderabad has evaluated dual-use training protocols under the CFSL (Central Forensic Science Laboratory) guidelines.
+In India, the Central Industrial Security Force (CISF) and several state police forensic science laboratories operate canine units trained primarily for explosives; a smaller number of dogs are dual-trained for accelerant vapours, and CFSL Hyderabad has evaluated dual-use training protocols.

 The training method is operant conditioning, specifically a variant of clicker training.
 The dog is taught to associate the odour profile of a hydrocarbon mixture with a food reward, then progressively trained on a menu of ignitable liquid vapours: gasolines of different grades and weathering states, kerosene, diesel, lamp oil, charcoal lighter fluid, and industrial solvents.
 The ASTM E2323 standard, first published in 2003 and updated most recently in 2019, specifies the minimum competency requirements for an accelerant detection canine, including the vapour concentrations at which the dog must reliably alert and the distractor substances the dog must not alert on (motor oil, charred wood, rubber, asphalt).
 Training decoys use sterile gauze pads doped with known concentrations of accelerant vapour held in screw-top glass containers, a method standardised by the NFPA 921 Technical Committee on Fire Investigations.